kubeflow/examples/demos/simple_pipeline/README.md

 In the browser, navigate to `localhost:8080` and create a new pipeline by uploading `gpu-example-pipeline.py.tar.gz`.
-Select the pipeline and click "Create experiment."
+Select the pipeline and click _Create experiment_.
 Use all suggested defaults.

-View the effects of autoscaling by watching the number of nodes.
+View the effects of autoprovisioning by observing the number of nodes increase.

-Select "Experiments" from the left-hand side, then "Runs".
+Select _Experiments_ from the left-hand side, then _Runs_.
 Click on the experiment run to view the graph and watch it execute.

 View the container logs for the training step and take note of the low accuracy (~0.113).